-+Beginning in September, we will celebrate Holy Communion twice a month (the 8th and the 22nd)!
+We celebrate Holy Communion twice a month (normally 1st and 3rd Sunday)!
 What a joy it is that Christ gives his very self for our nurturing, forgiveness, and overall building up of the spiritual body!
 What an honor that we can join with all those that have gone before us and give praise to the Lamb who was slain for us!
 We will use individual cups and “table” distribution on the first celebration of the month.
 Once the custom order Chalices are back from the potter, we will use intinction and individual cups in continuous distribution.
 As welcome and community are a central concern of the Eucharist--every celebration will be accessible for those with food sensitivities.
 We want all to be able to be encouraged and empowered for mission for the coming week!
 Any questions-check in with Pastor Fitch.

 +Peace be with you!
 Some have asked about the passing of the peace, so here are some key things to know: